-- 20.0For RSAT: Data Collection The subrecipient agrees that grant funds may be used to pay for data collection, analysis, and report preparation only if that activity is associated with federal reporting requirements.
-Other data collection, analysis, and evaluation activities are not allowable uses of grant funds. - 21.0For PSN: Coordination with U.S. Attorney and PSN Task Forces The recipient agrees to coordinate the project with the U.S. Attorney and Project Safe Neighborhoods Task Force(s) for the respective U.S. Attorney Districts covered by the award.
-The recipient also is encouraged to coordinate with other community justice initiatives and other ongoing, local gun prosecution and law enforcement strategies. - 22.0For PSN: Media-related Outreach The subrecipient agrees to submit to OCJG for review and approval by DOJ, any proposal or plan for PSN media-related outreach projects. - 23.0For NCHIP & NARIP: Coordination and Compatibility with Systems In accordance with federal award conditions, subrecipient agrees all activities supported under this award must: - 1)Be coordinated with Federal, State, and local activities relating to homeland security and presale firearm checks - 2) Ensure criminal justice information systems designed, implemented, or upgraded with NCHIP or NARIP funds are compatible, where applicable, with the National Incident-Based Reporting System (NIBRS), the National Crime Information Center system (NCIC 2000), the National Criminal Instant Background Check System (NICS), the Integrated Automated Fingerprint Identification System (IAFIS), and applicable national, statewide or regional criminal justice information sharing standards and plans. - 3) Intend to establish or continue a program that enters into the National Crime Information Center (NCIC) records of: (a) Protection orders for the protection of persons from stalking or domestic violence; (b) Warrants for the arrest of persons violating protection orders intended to protect victims from stalking or domestic violence; and (c) Arrests or convictions of persons violating protection orders intended to protect victims from stalking or domestic violence.
+- 21.0 For RSAT: Opioid Abuse and Reduction The recipient understands and agrees that, to the extent that substance abuse treatment and related services are funded by this award, they will include needed treatment and services to address opioid abuse and reduction. - 22.0 For RSAT: Data Collection The recipient agrees that award funds may be used to pay for data collection, analysis, and report preparation only if that activity is associated with federal reporting requirements.
+Other data collection, analysis, and evaluation activities are not allowable uses of award funds. - 23.0 For PSN: Coordination with U.S. Attorney and PSN Task Forces The recipient agrees to coordinate the project with the U.S. Attorney and Project Safe Neighborhoods Task Force(s) for the respective U.S. Attorney Districts covered by the award.
+The recipient also is encouraged to coordinate with other community justice initiatives and other ongoing, local gun prosecution and law enforcement strategies. - 24.0 For PSN: Media-related Outreach The recipient agrees to submit to OCJG for review and approval by DOJ, any proposal or plan for PSN media-related outreach projects. - 25.0 For NCHIP & NARIP: Coordination and Compatibility with Systems In accordance with federal award conditions, recipient agrees all activities supported under this award must: - 1) Be coordinated with Federal, State, and local activities relating to homeland security and presale firearm checks. - 2) Ensure criminal justice information systems designed, implemented, or upgraded with NCHIP or NARIP funds are compatible, where applicable, with the National Incident-Based Reporting System (NIBRS), the National Crime Information Center system (NCIC 2000), the National Criminal Instant Background Check System (NICS), the Integrated Automated Fingerprint Identification System (IAFIS), and applicable national, statewide or regional criminal justice information sharing standards and plans. - 3) Intend to establish or continue a program that enters into the National Crime Information Center (NCIC) records of: (a) Protection orders for the protection of persons from stalking or domestic violence; (b) Warrants for the arrest of persons violating protection orders intended to protect victims from stalking or domestic violence; and (c) Arrests or convictions of persons violating protection orders intended to protect victims from stalking or domestic violence.